11.0 Post-Season Playoffs, Playdowns and Championships, Structure, ALLIANCE Manual of Operations (Minor Hockey Alliance of Ontario)

 11.4 Tournaments During Playdown and Playoff Competition:

-.1 There will be no tournaments scheduled after the start date of Playdown and Playoffs for Representative AAA and Seeded league hockey.
-The only exceptions are the Toyota Challenge, the Quebec Peewee Tournament, Canada/Ontario Winter Games and the Silver Stick Finals.
+.1 There will be no tournaments scheduled after the start date of Playdown and Playoffs for Representative AAA and Seeded League AA/A hockey.
+The only exceptions are the Quebec Peewee Tournament, Canada/Ontario Winter Games and the Silver Stick Finals.

 11.5 Neutral Referees: